nos3b3ar/admin-category-tree/readme.txt

 == Changelog ==

+= 1.4 =
+* New: Supports Gutenberg-Editor now too

 = 1.3 =
-New Features:
-* The number of sub-items is now displayed
+* New: The number of sub-items is now displayed
-* Parents with selected sub-items are open
+* New: Parents with selected sub-items are open

 = 1.2 =
 * Tested for Wordpress 5.4.1
 * Now, a selected item no more jump's out of the tree to the top of the menu.

 = 1.1 =
-Refactored Code and updated readme
+* Refactored Code and updated readme

 = 1.0 =
 * First version